tigermarg/MERN_Capstone_Pokemon/backend_pokemon/README.md

 # MERN Application Using Pokemon API and Authentication (Back-end)

 ### About
 This is the back-end for a full stack web application using the MERN (MongoDB, Express, React.js, Node.js) framework.
-(See below for link to front-end repo).
-The application's back-end is built with a RESTful API using Node and Express.
-It includes API routes for CRUD operations (Create, Read, Update and Delete).
+The application's back-end is built with a RESTful API using Node, Express and MongoDB.
+It includes API routes for CRUD operations.
 It allows users to create an account (POST), retrieve account information (GET), update information (PUT) and delete their account (DELETE).
 The application utilizes Mongoose to interface with the database (MongoDB) and includes authentication to access authorized routes.

 ### Technologies
 Windows OS, VS Code